Interpreting the Mechanism of Synergism for Drug Combinations Using Attention-Based Hierarchical Graph Pooling: Methodology

 \section{Methodology}

-In this section, we introduce the proposed interpretable graph pooling layer, Self-Attention based Node and Edge Pool (SANEpool).
-Based on this graph pooling layer, we develop an interpretable graph neural network to detect the biological meaningful gene sub-network for synergic and interpretable drug combination prediction.
-The key point of SANEpool is to contain the attention score (importance) of nodes and edges though the node features, graph topology and the domain knowledge (order of genes in a gene network), then the attention scores make it possible to filter out less important (less relevant) nodes and edges for prediction.
-In Section 3.1, we introduce the problem formulation of the interpretable drug prediction task.
-In Section 3.2, we develop the mechanism of SANEpool, and the overall interpretable model architecture is described in Section 3.3.
-The problem formulation and the architecture of SANEpool are illustrated in Figure \ref{fig:tasks} and Figure \ref{fig:sanepool}, respectively.
+\textls[-5]{In this section, we introduce the proposed graph pooling model, self-attention-based node and edge Pool (SANEpool), on the basis of which we develop an interpretable graph neural network to detect the biologically meaningful gene sub-network for synergic and interpretable drug combination prediction.
+The key point of SANEpool is to contain the attention score (importance) of nodes and edges though the node features and the graph topology; then, the attention scores make it possible to filter out less important (less relevant) nodes and edges for prediction.
+In Section \ref{sec3.1}, we introduce the problem formulation of the interpretable drug prediction task.
+In Section \ref{sec3.2}, we develop the mechanism of SANEpool, and the overall interpretable model architecture is described in Section \ref{sec3.3}.
+The problem formulation and the architecture of SANEpool are illustrated in Figures~\ref{fig:tasks} and \ref{fig:sanepool},~respectively.}